XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Introduction

 Hercules X-1 (hereafter Her X-1) is an X-ray pulsar, an X-ray binary powered by a highly magnetized neutron star rotating every 1.2 seconds \citep{Tananbaum+72}.
 It is famous for its 35-day cycle of high and low flux states, introduced by a warped, precessing accretion disk that is seen almost edge-on \citep{Katz+73, Gerend+76}.
 This warped disk precession changes our line-of-sight through the accretion flow, and at certain times of the 35-day precession cycle, outer parts of the disk obscure our view of the inner accretion flow (which produces most of the X-rays).
 At other times, the inner accretion flow is uncovered, resulting in two high-flux periods during each 35-day cycle named the Main High and the Short High states.

 The disk precession offers a unique and powerful tool to study the 3D properties of the disk wind of Her X-1, as our time-variable sightline intersects the wind streamlines at different locations over the 35-day precession cycle, specifically at different heights above the accretion disk.
 A schematic showing this situation is shown in Fig. 1 of \citet{Kosec+23a}.
-According to the model of the Her X-1 warped disk precession by \citet{Scott+00}, the inner and outer rings of the accretion disk precess by 11$^{\circ}$ and 20$^{\circ}$, respectively, over the 35-day precession cycle \citep[shown clearly in Fig. 2 of][]{Scott+00}.
+According to the model of the Her X-1 warped disk precession by \citet{Scott+00}, the inner and outer rings of the accretion disk precess by 11$^{\circ}$ and 20$^{\circ}$, respectively, over the 35-day precession cycle (this motion is shown from the point of view of the neutron star in Fig. 2 of their paper).
 A significant part of the wind structure then crosses our line of sight during the 35-day cycle, assuming that the structure is equatorial with a relatively small opening angle \citep[as observed in other X-ray binaries,][]{Ponti+12}.

 Thus, we can explore the wind vertical structure through its X-ray absorption lines by sampling the wind properties over a range of precession phases.
-The disk wind is present in X-ray absorption during both the Main and Short High states \citep{Kosec+20, Kosec+23c} and has a velocity of $250-1000$ km/s and an ionization parameter of \logxi\ of $3-4$, consistent with typical X-ray binary disk winds. \citet{Kosec+20} and \citet{Kosec+23a} performed a detailed study of the wind during the Main High state and leveraged the disk precession to produce a 2D map of this outflow, and estimated the mass outflow rate to be as high as $70\%$ of the mass transfer rate from the secondary star.
+We previously studied Her X-1 with \xmm\ and \chandra\ and showed that the disk wind is present in X-ray absorption during both the Main and Short High states \citep{Kosec+20, Kosec+23c} and has a velocity of $250-1000$ km/s and an ionization parameter of \logxi\ of $3-4$, consistent with typical X-ray binary disk winds. \citet{Kosec+20} and \citet{Kosec+23a} performed a detailed study of the wind during the Main High state and leveraged the disk precession to produce a 2D map of this outflow, and estimated the mass outflow rate to be as high as $70\%$ of the mass transfer rate from the secondary star.

 Typical accretion disk winds detected in X-ray binaries are highly ionized, with ionization parameters around \logxi\ of 4.
 Some of their strongest observational signatures are therefore in the Fe K energy band, with particularly strong transitions of Fe XXV (at 6.7 keV) and Fe XXVI (at 6.96 keV).
 The recently launched \xrism\ observatory \citep{Tashiro+22} offers a generational leap in our spectral capability in this energy band.
 The microcalorimeter Resolve instrument onboard \xrism\ achieves a spectral resolution of 4.5 eV at 6 keV \citep{Ishisaki+22}, which is roughly $\sim10\times$ the spectral resolution of \chandra\ HETG gratings (first order) and $\sim30\times$ the spectral resolution of typical X-ray CCDs such as EPIC onboard \xmm\ at these energies.
 Therefore, \xrism\ is an outstanding instrument to study the physics of accretion disk winds in X-ray binaries, providing a precision and detail much greater than has previously been possible.